 What is the best clarifying shampoo?

 We may be a little biased, but we think Cubica® CLARIFY shampoo is the best clarifying shampoo out there.
-Sulfate free, cruelty free, and vegan, CLARIFY is a gentle, essential oil rich shampoo to stimulate the scalp and eliminate buildup from hard water minerals, pollutants, excess oils, and styling product residue.
+Sulfate free, cruelty free, and vegan, CLARIFY is a gentle, essential oil rich shampoo that stimulates the scalp and eliminates buildup from hard water minerals, pollutants, excess oils, and styling product residue.

 Yes, CLARIFY acts as a mild chelating agent.
 The shampoo collects impurities like minerals from hard water and chlorine from swimming pools and rinses them from hair.